 The University of Haifa was established in 1972, becoming Israel's fourth university.
 About 18,100 undergraduate and graduate students study in the university a wide variety of topics, specializing in social sciences, humanities, law and education.
 Beyond the objective of a first-rate higher education, the University of Haifa aims to provide equal educational opportunities to all, and in particular to encourage mutual understanding and cooperation between the Jewish and Arab populations on and off campus.
 The university is a home for students from all sectors of Israeli society - Jews, Muslims, Christians, Druze, religious and secular students.

 Previous Project: the German-Israeli Textbook Commission

-For the 50th anniversary of diplomatic relations between Israel and Germany in 2015, the joint German-Israeli Textbook Commission published its findings.
+For the 50th anniversary of diplomatic relations between Israel and Germany, the joint German-Israeli Textbook Commission published its findings.
 During their five-year research, the bilateral Textbook Commission analyzed and evaluated the presentation of each country in the fields of history, geography and social studies.

 Out of the chosen Federal States, the Bavarian textbooks stood out positively in the way they presented Israel as part of a broader context instead of the common narrow context of the Israel-Palestinian conflict.